Maggie-swift/alx-low_level_programming/0*00-hello_world/README.md

-this is the first c programming
+this is the first C-programming